• Skip to primary navigation

 Instructions

-Add the ground coffee and water to a jar or a French press.
+Add the ground coffee to a French press (or a mason jar) then pour in the filtered water.
 Stir with a wooden spoon to combine everything and moisten the grounds.
-Cover the jar (or French press) with a lid and leave it on your counter at room temperature to brew for 14-18 hours.
+Cover the French press (or jar) with a lid and leave it on your counter at room temperature to brew for 14-18 hours.
 I typically brew mine for about 16 hours.

-Once you’ve reached the end of your steep time, it’s time to strain out the grounds.
-If you’re using a jar, line a fine mesh sieve or strainer with a coffee filter or a couple of paper towels.
+Once you’ve reached the end of your steep time, press down the plunger on the French press to strain out the grounds.
+If you’re using a jar, line a fine mesh sieve or strainer with a coffee filter or cheese cloth.
 Set the strainer over a bowl and gently pour the contents of the jar into the strainer.
 Allow the cold brew to slowly drip down through the lined strainer into your bowl.
-Alternately, if you’re using a French press, simply press down the plunger to strain out the grounds.

-Store your cold brew in the fridge for up to 2 weeks.
-The amounts listed above will yield roughly 9-10 ounces of cold brew.
+Store leftover cold brew in the fridge in an airtight container for up to 2 weeks.

 Notes